 Navroz K Dubash | Professor

-Navroz K Dubash is a senior fellow at CPR and coordinator of the Initiative on Climate, Energy, and Environment.
+Navroz K Dubash is a professor at CPR and coordinator of the Initiative on Climate, Energy, and Environment.
 His research and policy interests include climate change policy and governance, the political economy of energy and water, the regulatory state in the developing world and the role of civil society in global environmental governance.
 In 2015 he was conferred the 12th T N Khoshoo Memorial Award in recognition of the impact of his work on Indian climate change policy and the international discourse on global climate governance.

 Navroz's recent edited books include A Handbook of Climate Change and India: Development, Policy and Governance, and The Rise of the Regulatory State of the South.
 His book Tubewell Capitalism was awarded the SR Sen prize in 2006 for best book in agricultural economics and rural development in India.
 He has been a Lead Author and synthesis report author for the Intergovernmental Panel on Climate Change (AR5), and has served on India’s Expert Committee on Low Carbon Strategies for Inclusive Growth and other national committees on water and energy policy.
 He is an associate editor of Climate Policy and serves on the editorial boards of Global Environmental Politics, Energy Research in Social Science, Environmental Policy and Governance, and the Journal of Environment and Development.

 Dr Dubash has earlier served as associate professor at Jawaharlal Nehru University, IDFC Chair Professor of Governance and Public Policy at the National Institute of Public Finance and Policy in Delhi, and senior associate at the World Resources Institute in Washington, DC.
 He has a long history of engagement with civil society organisations, including as the first international coordinator of the Climate Action Network, from 1990 until 1992.
 Dr Dubash holds an MA and PhD in energy and resources from the University of California, Berkeley, and an AB in public and international affairs from Princeton University.